voiceittech/VoiceIt2-IosSDK/README.md

 #### Get All Groups

-Get all the groups associated with the apiKey
+Get all groups associated with apiKey

 ##### *Swift*
 ```swift